stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

 You'll notice that this result is lower than what you got with `COUNT(*)`.
 That's because `high` has some nulls.
 In this case, we've deleted some data to make the lesson interesting, but it might often be that case that you will run into naturally-occurring null rows.
 For example, imagine you've got a table with one column showing email addresses for everyone you sent a marketing email to, and another column showing the date and time that each person opened the email.
 If someone didn't open the email, the date/time field would likely be null.

 <div class="practice-prob">
-  Write a query to count the number of non-null rows in the `low` column.
+  Write a query to count the number of non-null rows in the <code>low</code> column.
 </div>
 <div class="practice-prob-answer">
   <a href="http://stealth.modeanalytics.com/tutorial/reports/ce67f767fd35" target="_blank">See the Answer &raquo;</a>